An institutional analysis focusing on governance and the management of missions

 Specific analyses of the quality policy implemented by the governance system and of the quality of its self-evaluation are also incorporated into the evaluative analysis.

 The evaluations are carried out by peers on a collegial basis and in compliance with the Hcéres Evaluation Charter.
-They do not aim to compare clusters or rank them.
+They do not aim to compare universities and clusters or rank them.
 They aim to encourage them to enhance their quality policies while developing their self-evaluation practices, in order to provide evidence of the quality of their management and therefore demonstrate that they are fulfilling their responsibilities.